• Home

 Can I have a custom domain in Google Sites?

-Yes, you can set up a Google Sites custom URL.
-Click the Settings icon above the editor, and then select Custom Domains
+Yes, you can set up a custom URL in Google Sites.
+To modify your Google Sites domain registration, click the Settings icon above the editor, and then select Custom Domains.

 If you plan on using your Google Site for professional purposes, a custom domain will give it extra polish.
 Plus, it's pretty cheap to get a .ca or .com one—about $12 a year.